opencast/opencast/docs/guides/admin/docs/configuration/load.md

 Note: These job loads are specific for each *node* in the cluster.
 This means that for any given job, each node can have a different load value associated.
-For instance, if worker A has no job load specified for its encoding profiles, and worker B has job loads specified then any encoding jobs dispatched to A will have a load of 1.0, and jobs dispatched to B will have a different, presumably higher load.
-There are edge cases where this may be useful, but is most cases this will only cause confusion.
+For instance, if worker A has no job load specified for its encoding profiles, and worker B has job loads specified then any encoding jobs created by A will have the default load (0.6), and jobs created by B will have a different, presumably higher load.
+There are edge cases where this may be useful, but in most cases this will only cause confusion.
 It is therefore highly recommended that these settings be put into your configuration management system, and be applied on a cluster level to ensure consistency across all nodes.

 Step 2: Setting the load values for system jobs
 -----------------------------------------------